Marielk/matzii_cinema/README.md

 ## About this proyect 🚀

-This is a code challenge make to apply a Front-end position on Matzii digital Agency.
+This is a code challenge that i  make to apply a Front-end position on Matzii digital Agency.
+It emulate a UI interface for a Cinema App, using React library for JS.
-It emulate a UI interface from a Cinema App, using React library for JS.
+This little proyect allows the user select some available sits on the cinema room.

 ### How to use it🔧